4 ways to use power words to supercharge your message

 Build trust with words such as authentic, best-selling, certified, guaranteed, money-back, no risk, proven, secure, and tested.

-Awe.
-The feeling of admiration and elevation in the face of something greater then oneself – awe – is uniquely powerful.
-A sense of awe appears in words such as incredible, amazing, astonishing, breath-taking, and awesome.
+The feeling of admiration and elevation in the face of something greater than oneself – awe – is uniquely powerful.
+A sense of awe appears in words such as incredible, amazing, astonishing, breathtaking, and awesome.

 What inspires awe?
 A story about someone who overcomes adversity.
 A new scientific discovery.
 A transcendent moment.

 Awe works by opening the mind to previously unconsidered possibilities.
 Evoking a sense of awe is powerful enough to upend the status quo.

 Awe and joy take the high road of human emotions.
 What about the low road?